Exercise Tartan Eagle Phase One

-British Royal Marines with 43 Commando Fleet Protection Group Royal Marines engage a simulated enemy while training for close-quarters battle during Tartan Eagle at Naval Support Activity Northwest Annex, Chesapeake, Virginia, Sept.
-17, 2021.
-CQB training allowed British Royal Marines to develop their skills, proficiently clear rooms and efficiently engage an enemy indoors.
+U.S. Marines with Recapture Tactics Team, Marine Corps Security Force Regiment, and British Royal Marines with 43 Commando Fleet Protection Group Royal Marines arrive at Iams Range to review close-quarters battle techniques during exercise Tartan Eagle at Naval Support Activity Northwest Annex, Chesapeake, Virginia, Sept.
+15, 2021.
+On training day one of the exercise, servicemembers conducted movement to contact drills with live-fire ammunition.
 Exercise Tartan Eagle is a bilateral biyearly training exercise for the U.S. military and British Royal Marines to train close-quarters battle strategy and tactics.
-(U.S. Marine Corps photo by Lance Cpl Jack Chen)
+(U.S. Marine Corps video by Lance Cpl.
+Angel Alvarado)

 |Date Taken: